Franciscan-CS-Club/fix-franciscan-ordering/README.md

 # Fix Franciscan Ordering

-This is a WebExtension which will make the Franciscan catering website work better, hopefully adding additional features!
+This is a Chrome/Firefox Extension which will make the Franciscan catering website better, hopefully adding additional features!

-If you have a feature that you want to add to the website, use [the discussions tab](https://github.com/Franciscan-CS-Club/fix-franciscan-ordering/discussions).
+If you have a feature that you want to add to the extension/website, use [the discussions tab](https://github.com/Franciscan-CS-Club/fix-franciscan-ordering/discussions).
 If you see a feature you like, upvote it!

 ---

-## Contributing
+## For the pr0gr4mm3r5:

 ### Setting up the development environment